 Relationships with Major Oil, Natural Gas and Petrochemical Companies.
 We have long-term relationships with many of our suppliers and customers, and we believe that we will continue to benefit from these relationships.
 We jointly own facilities with many of our customers who either provide raw materials to, or consume the end products from, our facilities.
-These joint venture partners include major oil, natural gas and petrochemical companies, including BP, Chevron, ConocoPhillips, Spectra Energy, Dow Chemical, El Paso Corporation, ExxonMobil, Marathon and Shell.
+These joint venture partners include major oil, natural gas and petrochemical companies, including BP, Chevron, ConocoPhillips, Dow Chemical, El Paso Corporation, ExxonMobil, Marathon, Shell and Spectra Energy.

 Strategic Platform for Continued Expansion.
 We have strong business positions across our midstream energy asset base in key producing and consuming regions in North America.
-In addition, we have approximately \$2.0 billion of growth capital projects that have commenced, or are anticipated to commence, commercial operations in 2009.
+In addition, we have approximately \$1.8 billion of growth capital projects that have recently commenced, or are anticipated to commence, commercial operations in 2010.
 A significant amount of the capital associated with these projects has already been funded.
-These growth projects include the expansion of our Texas Intrastate natural gas pipeline system in the prolific Barnett Shale region, our Meeker natural gas processing plant, the Exxon central treating facility in the Piceance basin of Colorado and the Shenzi crude oil pipeline in the Gulf of Mexico.
+These growth projects include: the expansion of our Texas Intrastate natural gas pipeline system in the prolific Barnett Shale and Eagle Ford Shale regions; our Meeker natural gas processing plant; the Exxon central treating facility in the Piceance Basin of Colorado; two natural gas gathering systems in the Piceance Basin; and the Shenzi crude oil pipeline in the Gulf of Mexico.
+In addition, we have announced investments in growth capital projects to expand our Acadian Gas System into the Haynesville Shale resource basin and to build a new 75 MBPD NGL fractionator at our Mont Belvieu complex.
+These projects are expected to be completed in 2011.
+As discussed further below, we have also announced a \$1.2 billion acquisition of natural gas gathering systems that will interconnect with our Haynesville Extension and Acadian Gas System.

 Large, Investment Grade Partnership with Demonstrated Access to Capital.
-We are one of the largest publicly traded energy partnerships in the United States with over \$19 billion in total assets.
+We are one of the largest publicly traded energy partnerships in the United States with over \$26 billion in total assets.
 Our senior unsecured debt is rated investment grade by Moody's Investors Service (Baa3), Standard & Poor's (BBB-) and Fitch Ratings (BBB-).
 We have demonstrated our access to debt and equity capital during volatile periods.